ColbyBrungard/STED30/README.md

   - saga1.sh   - called by submit.sh, this file does the actual calculations*; focalStats, releative elevation, TPI
   - saga2.sh   - called by submit.sh, this file does the actual calculations*; vdcn, vd, PISR, mbi, ci, vrm
   - saga3.sh   - called by submit.sh, this file does the actual calculations*; swi, twi, spi, openness, dif openness, hillshade, dah, geomorphons
   - saga4.sh   - called by submit.sh, this file does the actual calculations*, morphometric features, tri, tsc
-  \*\ The calculations in these files were balanced to that each call took about the same time.
-This maximized computational efficienecy.

   - lut_reclass.txt - called by saga 2 to convert negative values of vdcn or vd to zero.
 This is just some error correcting.
+  \* The calculations in saga1.sh to saga4.sh were balanced so that each .sh call took about the same time.
+This maximized computational efficienecy.

 The above code serially iterates over each watershed, but the actual elevation derivative calculations are computed in parallel.
 To parallel compute multiple watersheds I grouped each watershed by HUC2's then submitted each HUC2 as a job.
 Since I could submit up to 10 jobs at one time, I had 10 watersheds calculating at once.

 Mosaicing:
 submit_mosaic_integer.sh - submits a SLURM job to mosaic integer format terrain variables